-About Detroit Action: Detroit Action is a union of Black and Brown, low and no-income, homeless and housing insecure Detroiters fighting for political power and housing and economic justice.
-The organization is a grassroots, member-led, multigenerational, and community-based organization.
+About Detroit Action: Detroit Action is a union of Black and Brown, low and no-income, homeless and housing insecure Detroiters fighting for housing and economic justice.
+The organization is a grassroots and member-led, multigenerational, community-based organization fighting for real political power.
 Detroit Action provides opportunities for individuals and families to develop as full human beings through leadership development workshops, organizer internships, nonpartisan voter education and mobilization drives, direct action, and collaboration with allied organizations locally, statewide, nationally, and even internationally.

-In partnership with Michigan Asian American Progressives, ran an aggressive persuasion campaign that targeted low-propensity Black, Latinx, and Asian American voters in Metro Detroit and key Red-To-Blue districts
+With Michigan Asian American Progressives, launched the Michigan Action SuperPAC and ran an aggressive persuasion campaign that targeted low-propensity Black, LatinX, and Asian American voters in Metro Detroit and key Red-To-Blue districts.

-Led a voter education and engagement program called “Don’t Quarantine My Vote” focused on COVID-19 relief and educating voters about absentee and early voting, and developed a mutual aid fund that allocated $135,000 to over 200 Wayne County households who were directly impacted by the pandemic
+Developed a mutual aid fund that allocated $135,000 to over 200 Wayne County households that were directly impacted by the pandemic.

 Invest in Dismantling Racism.
 In 2020, Detroit Action found that constituents’ greatest concern is dismantling racism and electing leaders who are directly accountable to their communities.
 As such, the organization will invest in advancing policies aimed at dismantling systemic racism.